prathimacode-hub/Awesome_Python_Scripts/GUIScripts/Khata Book Management System/README.md

 ## Aim
 * To help the local shopkeeprs to manage the credits of customers.

+## Purpose
+* Is to serve a fully automated software to handle the credits.

 ## Short Discription
 This is an UI based Credit Management System App .
 This Will Manage credits of customers for local shops .
 As we know in India the credit system is very useful and this will help the shopkeepers to manage their shops.
 They can manage the customer profiles by just their Id they can perform Multiple Operations Such As